li-wei-ta/Docker/Docker/Intro.md

 - Launched an ec2 instance and downloaded docker on that ec2 instance
 - Containerized a simple python application by building a docker image for the python app
-- pushed and pulled it from personal docker registry
+- Pushed and pulled image from personal docker registry account

 # What is a container?